periode/thesis/notes.md

 but tactics could actually be the tip of the manifestation of a yet unknown (the personal?) strategy.

+aesthetics as a relationship to the human: if tactics is what makes the individual, strategy is what forces the group > as code matures, there is a switch to a different kind of individuality (mass-production of code)

 ---

-ENGINEERING VS. CRAFT

-could these be viewed as two kinds of writing?

----

 ## questions

-- what are the literary standards to which code can be held to?
+- what are the literary standards to which code can be held to? what are **OTHER** standards?

 ### tools

-- what is *source code*, as a literary object? (aka does it need to be defined from the definitions of lit / e-lit? )
+- what is *source code*, as a ~~literary~~ **linguistic** object? (theoretical linguistics, craft linguistics, literary linguistics)
-- how is the aesthetic value of source code different from the aesthetic value of digital art?

 - what are the *unique* ways that code can demonstrate/express an aesthetic sentiment?
 - - what are its *structures*, *vocabularies* and *syntaxes* (Cayley)?